 Roll hoop regulations addressed after Zhou's crash

+The FIA have also moved to make improvements to the roll hoop design of F1 cars, following the first lap crash at the British GP.
+Alfa Romeo's Guanyu Zhou was pitched into a roll after a collision at the start of the race, which overturned his car.
+The roll hoop on his car did not function correctly, and did not withstand the forces of the crash, leaving Zhou upside down in his car.
 The FIA have decided to amend the 2023 regulations to create a more rounded top of the roll hoop, and change the test criteria to ensure it passes the tests at a higher point in the hoop.